-Seeing the products we use every day as environmental litter can give us a whole new perspective on the impact of our consumption habits that inspires us to rethink our relationship with plastic.
+Seeing the products we use everyday as litter can give us a whole new perspective on the impact of our consumption habits and encourage us to rethink our relationship with plastic.

 Let’s dive in!

 Before you get started, it’s important to go over a few safety guidelines to make sure you stay safe during your cleanup.